 Elizabeth is a certified planning professional with the American Institute of Certified Planners and has a master's degree in geography from the University of North Carolina and a Bachelor's of Arts degree in geography from the State University of New York College.

-Beverly Evans, Treasurer
+Beverly Evans, Secretary

 Senior Shareholder, Davis Brown Law Firm

 Bev Evans is a senior shareholder of the Davis Brown Law Firm in the Business Division and is a member of its management board.
 Her general practice areas include business organizations, mergers & acquisitions and securities.